selsamman/proxily-doc/docs/Features/observables.md

 ## Memoization ##

 Memoization reduces costly recalculations of computed values based on your state by saving the result and only re-running the calculation when dependent state is changed.
-Both getters and functions with arguments are supported:
+Both getters and functions with arguments are supported
+### Memoize object property functions
 ```typescript
 const state = {
     counters: [counter1, counter2],